 He has made over 40 highly acclaimed recordings, twice winning the Gramophone award for best chamber-music.
 His recordings of the complete works of Mendelssohn for cello and piano and a disc of Boccherini sonatas on period instruments are available on the Hyperion label.

-As well as teaching at the Royal College of Music, Richard gives masterclasses worldwide, and is a frequent guest teacher in Canada at the Banff Center and at Domaine Forget.
+As well as teaching at the RCM, Richard teaches at Guildhall School of Music & Drama.
+He gives masterclasses worldwide and is a frequent guest teacher at the Banff Center and Domaine Forget in Canada.